Winnipeg: Sports

 Winnipeg has been home to several professional hockey teams.
 The Winnipeg Jets of the National Hockey League (NHL) have called the city home since 2011.
 The original Winnipeg Jets, the city's former NHL team, left for Phoenix, Arizona, after the 1995–96 season due to mounting financial troubles, despite a campaign effort to "Save the Jets."
 The Jets play at Canada Life Centre, which is ranked the world's 19th-busiest arena among non-sporting touring events, 13th-busiest among facilities in North America, and 3rd-busiest in Canada as of 2009.

 Past hockey teams based in Winnipeg include the Winnipeg Maroons, Winnipeg Warriors, three-time Stanley Cup Champion Winnipeg Victorias and the Winnipeg Falcons, who were the gold medalists representing Canada at the 1920 Olympics in Antwerp, Belgium.
 Another professional ice hockey team in Winnipeg is the Manitoba Moose, the American Hockey League primary affiliate of the Winnipeg Jets that the same group owns.
 On the international stage, Winnipeg has hosted national and world hockey championships on a number of occasions, most notably the 1999 World Junior Hockey Championship and 2007 Women's World Hockey Championship.
-The city is also home to the Manitoba Herd National Ringette League team.
+The city is also home to the Manitoba Herd team in the National Ringette League.

 The Winnipeg Blue Bombers play in the Canadian Football League.
-They are twelve-time Grey Cup champions, their last championship in 2021.
+They are twelve-time Grey Cup champions, most recently in 2021.
 From 1953 to 2012, the Blue Bombers called Canad Inns Stadium home; they have since moved to Princess Auto Stadium, which opened in 2013.
-The $200 million facility is also the home to U Sports' University of Manitoba Bisons and the Winnipeg Rifles of the Canadian Junior Football League.
+The facility is also the home of the Winnipeg Rifles of the Canadian Junior Football League.
 Winnipeg is the only city with two women's football teams in the Western Women's Canadian Football League: the Manitoba Fearless and the Winnipeg Wolfpack.
 The University of Manitoba Bisons and the University of Winnipeg Wesmen represent the city in university-level sports.
-In soccer, it is represented by both Valour FC in the new Canadian Premier League and FC Manitoba in the USL League Two.
-Winnipeg has been home to several professional baseball teams, most recently the Winnipeg Goldeyes since 1994.
-The Goldeyes play at Shaw Park, which was completed in 1999.
-The team had led the Northern League for ten straight years in average attendance through 2010, with more than 300,000 annual fan visits, until the league collapsed and merged into the American Association of Independent Professional Baseball.
+In soccer, it is represented by FC Manitoba in the USL League Two.
+Winnipeg has been home to several professional baseball teams, most recently the Winnipeg Goldeyes, who play at Shaw Park.

 Winnipeg was the first Canadian city to host the Pan American Games, and the second city to host the event twice, in 1967 and again in 1999.
 The Pan Am Pool, built for the 1967 Pan Am Games, hosts aquatic events, including diving, speed swimming, synchronized swimming and water polo.
 Other notable sporting events hosted by Winnipeg include the 2015 FIFA Women's World Cup (co-hosted with Edmonton, Montreal, Vancouver, Ottawa, and Moncton) the 2017 Canada Summer Games the 2023 World Police and Fire Games, and several Grey Cup finals.